bingxiao/castle/README.md

 ### Guiding principles
 * Minimize keystrokes.
-* When typing, fingers belong on the home row.
+* Fingers belong on the home row.
 * Avoid arrow keys at all costs.
 * Provide alternatives to the mouse.
 * Learn keyboard shortcuts once, use forever.